leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

 3. Go to `Environments` on the left tab
 4. Click on `Create` at the bottom to create a separate environment so the materials here will not conflict with your other work
     ![Anaconda Navigator Environment Tab](images/anaconda_nav_environments.png)
-5. Create an environment called `statcomp` (or whatever you prefer) and use the dropdown menu to run under Python version 3.7, then choose `Create`.
+5. Create an environment called `text-mine` (or whatever you prefer) and use the dropdown menu to run under Python version 3.7, then choose `Create`.
     ![Anaconda Navigator Creating New Environments](images/anaconda_nav_create_env.png)

 #### Command line interface with Anaconda via conda